The Pyramids (band)

 The Pyramids were a surf group from Long Beach, California, United States, who formed in 1961.
 In early 1964, they made the Top 20 of the Billboard Hot 100 with their instrumental "Penetration".
 It proved to be the final major instrumental surf hit.

 History

 The band started in 1961 and was made up of five students from Poly High.
 All of them played some rock n roll.
 The members were Skip Mercier on lead and rhythm guitar, Ron McMullen on drums, Tom Pitman on sax, Willie Glover on rhythm guitar and Steve Leonard on bass.
-Drake Jenkins replaced Ron on drums in 1964.
+Drake Jenkins replaced McMullen on drums in 1964.
 The group got their first break at a San Bernardino dance which a local radio station had sponsored.
 After the show some of the dancers and deejays suggested that they record an infectious number that people would like to hear repeated.
 Steve Leonard composed a number which was to become "Penetration".